joshuacox/name-generator/README.md

 `./test.bats`

+󰰸 ❯ ./test.bats
 test.bats
  ✓ test name-generator at 10
  ✓ test name-generator at 100
+ ✓ test NameGenerator at 10
+ ✓ test NameGenerator at 100
  ✓ test name-generator_go at 10
  ✓ test name-generator_go at 100
  ✓ test name-generator.sh at 10